-Sarah Stankorb is the author of the book Disobedient Women (Worthy Books/Hachette), which is the culmination of years reporting on women who used the internet to call out abuse within their evangelical communities.
-It is a book for and about people of faith and those who have walked away.
+Sarah Stankorb is the author of the book Disobedient Women (Worthy Books/Hachette), which is the culmination of years reporting about women who used the internet to call out abuse within their evangelical communities.
 The deeply researched work gives long-overdue recognition to the women who upturned their lives to speak out boldly, even as they were expected to submit and remain silent.
 (See the Publishers Weekly STARRED review.)

 Her beat spans politics, the environment, health, technology, religion and cultural commentary.